Meaning

 - Signal is the medium which has a measurable pattern which becomes data when the data is captured, encoded, and given symbolic form.

 - Insight and wisdom is even more valuable and come from applying knowledge to some specific situation such as making a decision.
+Understanding is the ability to grasp and work with meaning in a stable, structured way.
+Understanding organizes meaning, insight transforms or reconfigures understanding and can reveal something which was previously invisible, and wisdom governs or regulates the use of insight.

 Additional Information: